hxrshxz/ground-sense-bot/HACKATHON_PRESENTATION_GUIDE.md

 **Answer:**

-> "We use a hybrid approach: Gemini 2.5 Flash for NLP + RAG semantic search with 40,000 embeddings + rule-based fallbacks.
+> "We use a hybrid approach: Ollama 2.5 Flash for NLP + RAG semantic search with 40,000 embeddings + rule-based fallbacks.
 This gives 95%+ intent classification accuracy.
 Our AI also maintains conversation context for 10 exchanges, so you can ask follow-up questions naturally."

 ### Q3: "Can it handle real-time queries?"